Galaxias arcanus: Description

 Galaxias arcanus has the typical Galaxias body form, with a long tubular body and a maximum recorded standard length (SL) of 98 mm, typically 60-75 mm.
-Fins have slightly fleshy bases, although less so in the paired fins, and are thin, moderately long and are generally paddle shaped.
+Fins have slightly fleshy bases, although less so in the paired fins, and are thin, moderately long and generally paddle-shaped.
 The pelvic fins are inserted about midway along the SL, with the dorsal fin somewhat further back with the anal fin starting about even with or slightly before the rear end of the base of the dorsal fin.
 The caudal (tail) fin is moderately lobed and somewhat shorter than the caudal peduncle.
 Colour is overall beige to olive-brown becoming silvery white on the under sides.
 The main colouration is overlain with large blotchy darker makings usually merging into uneven bands, often overlaid with tiny dark grey spots.
 The body often has a horizontal band, sometime two, of gold or copper coloured flecks, also sometimes over the head and snout and sometimes extending onto the caudal peduncle.